 Yet what matters most is that Ray was a loving guy and a first-rate friend.
 Back at the turn of the ’90s, when I had sworn off dating after a series of failed relationships, Ray pulled me out of my shell.
 As a direct result I’ve now been happily married for more than twenty years, with a wonderful teenage son.
 I know Ray had similar influences on others as well.

-I could add much more, but I want to post this today.
+I could add much more (such as a backstory on my nickname, which Ray illustrated with the character on the right), but I want to post this today.
 I’m sure other old friends will weigh in as well.
 Additions and corrections of course are welcome.
 Here are a few I failed to string among the pearls above: